Demographics of the Supreme Court of the United States: Professional background

 Predominantly, recent justices have had experience in the Executive branch.
 The last Member of Congress to be nominated was Sherman Minton.
 The last nominee to have any Legislative branch experience was Sandra Day O'Connor.

+Military service

 As of 2022, 42 justices have been military veterans.
 Numerous justices were appointed who had served in the American Revolutionary War, the American Civil War (including three who had served in the Confederate States Army), World War I and World War II.
 However, no justice has been appointed who has served in any subsequent war.
-The last justice to have served in the military during wartime was John Paul Stevens, who was in naval intelligence during World War II.
+The last justice to have served in the military during a declared war was John Paul Stevens, who was in naval intelligence in the Pacific Theater during World War II.

+Three justices achieved the rank of general during their military service, with Thomas Johnson and James Wilson both serving as brigadier generals in American Revolutionary War militias, Johnson in the Maryland Militia, and Wilson in the Pennsylvania Militia.
+William Burnham Woods was a brigadier general and breveted a major general during the American Civil War, in the Union army's 76th Ohio Infantry.

+Most recently, Stephen Breyer spent eight years in the United States Army Reserve, including during the Vietnam War era.
+He spent six months on active duty in the Army Strategic Intelligence in 1957, before the United States became militarily involved in Vietnam.
+He reached the rank of corporal in the reserve, and was honorably discharged in 1965, but was never deployed in the war zone.

+In December 1969, while a sophomore at Princeton, Samuel Alito received a low lottery number of 32 in the Selective Service drawing, increasing his chances of getting drafted into the war.
+He became a member of the school's Army ROTC program.
+Alito was commissioned a second lieutenant in the United States Army Reserve in 1972, but did not begin his military duties until after graduating from law school in 1975, after the war in Vietnam had ended.
+He served on active duty from September to December while attending the Signal Officer Basic Course at Fort Gordon, Georgia.
+Alito was promoted to first lieutenant and captain, and completed his service obligation as a member of the inactive reserve before being honorably discharged in 1980.